On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Hasse-Arf Theorems

-(2) the subquotients $\Fil^a G_K / \Fil^{a+}G_K$ are trivial if $a \notin \QQ$ and are abelian groups killed by $p$ if $a \in \QQ_{>1}$. \end{proposition} \begin{proof} (1) By Proposition~\ref{P:AS-space-properties}(4), we may assume that $k$ is separably closed and $\rho$ is irreducible.
-In particular, $\rho$ exactly factors through the Galois group of a totally ramified Galois extension $L/K$.
-We may also assume that $k$ is imperfect and the extension is wildly ramified since the classical case and the tamely ramified case is well-known (Propositions~\ref{P:AS-space-properties}(7) and \ref{P:classical-HA-thm}).
+(2) the subquotients $\Fil^a G_K / \Fil^{a+}G_K$ are trivial if $a \notin \QQ$ and are abelian groups killed by $p$ if $a \in \QQ_{>1}$. \end{proposition} \begin{proof} (1) Since the conductor is additive and is invariant when base change to the completion of the maximal unramified extension of $K$ (Proposition~\ref{P:AS-space-properties}(4)), we may assume that $\rho$ is irreducible and exactly factors through the Galois group of a totally ramified Galois extension $L/K$.
+We may also assume that the residue field $k$ is imperfect and the extension is wildly ramified since the classical case is well-known (Propositions~\ref{P:AS-space-properties}(7) and \ref{P:classical-HA-thm}).
 We need only to show that $\Art(\rho) = b(L/K) \cdot \dim \rho \in \ZZ$.